-If you didn’t hear about the rule of thirds, you are lucky to arrive here 😉Technical settings of your camera are not enough to get good photos.
+If you didn’t hear about the rule of thirds in photography, you are lucky to arrive here 😉 Technical settings of your camera are not enough to get good photos.
 Of course, it’s important to know how to set up your camera but when you start with photography you could forget that photography is something more than a technical thing.

 There is a famous phrase in photography, that not is the camera that makes the photo, it’s the photographer.
-It can sound like a camera it’s not important, but yes… the camera it’s one of the main, the phrase just tells you that it is more important your eye.
+It can sound like a camera it’s not important, but yes… the camera it’s one of the main, the phrase just tells you that it is more important your point of view than the camera.
 And here is where appear the composition of your images and how the eye sees a scene.

 What is the Rule of Thirds?

 The Rule of Thirds is the basic compositional rule that divides the image into thirds.
 So the main subject of the photo is placed at the intersection of these lines.

 All photographers should learn it in the process of starting into photography.
 It has a sense, it’s easy and help you to improve your compositions that after practice a little with this, you will follow these rules even without thinking.
 Also, and even more important, you will know when to break this rule to improve even more your photos.